 Time management is impossible without setting goals.
 Goals – looking to the future, and the desired result, they determine the cause of action, and why a person is engaged in a project.

 Goals help to set benchmarks.
 You need to learn how to set the right goals.
 Different managers with the same responsibilities can set different goals, and obtain different results.

 Each person develops his goals, conveys information to his subordinates, and the work of the organization as a whole depends on the correctness of the definition of goals.
 It is very important to find the time to determine the main goals leading to prosperity and success.
 Having a specific set of goals allows you to concentrate all your efforts on important tasks while avoiding wasting your time and energy.

-The important point is that goals must be specific, have volumetric and temporary indicators.
+The important point is that goals must be specific, and have volumetric and temporary indicators.

-After setting goals, go to planning, how to pave the way from the existing situation to the desired?
-A plan is a system of actions that leads us to the goal, in business – making a profit, the success, and fame of an organization.
-Planning can be in various areas – the development of the organization, sales, personal achievements.
+After setting goals, go to planning, how to pave the way from the existing situation to the desired one?
+A plan is a system of time management actions that leads us to the goal, in business – making a profit, the success, and fame of an organization.
+Planning can be in various areas – the development of the organization, sales, and personal achievements.

 - Maximum (rational) encourages you to find time to perform important tasks.